rook/rook/CONTRIBUTING.md

 The model for approving changes is largely based on the [Kubernetes code review process](https://github.com/kubernetes/community/blob/master/contributors/guide/owners.md#code-review-using-owners-files), where a set of roles are defined for different portions of the code base and have different responsibilities:

-* **Reviewers** are able to review code for quality and correctness on some part of the project, but cannot merge changes.
+- **Reviewers** can review code for quality and correctness on some part of the project, but cannot merge changes.
-* **Maintainers** are able to both review and approve code contributions.
+- **Maintainers** can both review and approve code contributions.
 While code review is focused on code quality and correctness, approval is focused on holistic acceptance of a contribution.
 Maintainers can merge changes.
 (A Rook maintainer is similar in scope to a K8s approver in the link above.)

-Both of these roles will require a time commitment to the project in order to keep the change approval process moving forward at a reasonable pace.
+Both of these roles will require a time commitment to the project to keep the change approval process moving forward at a reasonable pace.
 When automation is implemented to auto assign members to review pull requests, it will be done in a round-robin fashion, so all members must be able to dedicate the time needed.

 Note that neither of these roles have voting powers in conflict resolution, these roles are for the code base change approval process only.